ComputerComa/Jarbis/README.md

 # Jarbis
-WIP
+## WIP
-Johnny 5 is a multipurpose Discord bot with multiple functionalities.
+Jarbis is a multipurpose Discord bot with multiple functionalities.

 ## Functionality currently includes